NREL/ReEDS-2.0/docs/local_deployment.md

 When using a Windows OS, if you are not part of the docker-users group, then you might get Docker Desktop – Access Denied error.
 To fix this error, run Computer Management as an administrator and navigate to Local Users* and Groups > Groups > docker-users.
 Right-click to add the user to the group.
 Log out and log back in for the changes to take effect.
 If you receive the same error warning when running a Linux OS, try the solution posted in this Stackoverflow article.
 If you are installing docker desktop in Windows and your Windows version supports a subsystem for Linux (WSL 2) , please refer to the steps outlined in this article.

 _Q2.
-How to setup SSH for Gitlab access ?_
+How to setup SSH for GitHub access ?_

-Generate ssh key if you have not done already.
-Link to GitLAB documentation https://docs.gitlab.com/ee/user/ssh.html
+- Generate SSH key if you have not done already: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key
-- Run this command to create SSH key `ssh-keygen -t ed25519 -C "comment"`
-- Copy the public id to Gitlab : Profile >> Preferences >> SSH Keys >> Add SSH key.
+- Add SSH key to the ssh-agent: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent

 _Q3.
 Getting error when using Python connect to MySQL_